jaigouk/storm/README.md

 **Latest News** 🔥

 - [2024/05] We add Bing Search support in [rm.py](src/rm.py).
-Test STORM with `GPT-4o` - we now configurate the article generation part in our demo using `GPT-4o` model.
+Test STORM with `GPT-4o` - we now configure the article generation part in our demo using `GPT-4o` model.
 - [2024/04] We release refactored version of STORM codebase!
 We define [interface](src/interface.py) for STORM pipeline and reimplement STORM-wiki (check out [`src/storm_wiki`](src/storm_wiki)) to demonstrate how to instantiate the pipeline.
 We provide API to support customization of different language models and retrieval/search integration.
 >>>>>>> 1b64b8a (Auto-sync-2024-05-13-16-07-47)